Mirror symmetry for the Tate curve via tropical and log corals: Proof of the Main Theorem

-One can construct a log smooth degeneration of $(\ol U_0,\M_{U_0})$ to $(W_0,\M_{W_0})$.
-This statement follows from the following more general result on refinements of polyhedral decompositions and their associated toric degenerations of toric varieties. \begin{lemma} Let $\P$ be an integral polyhedral decomposition of $N_\RR$ and $\P'$ an integral refinement.
+A correspondence theorem between tropical curves and log maps is proved in \cite{NS}, in torically transverse situations.
+Toric transversality \cite[Defn~4.1]{NS} means that the image of a log map is disjoint from toric strata of codimension larger than one.
+The tropicalization of such a map then maps to the $1$-skeleton of the polyhedral decomposition defining the considered degeneration.
+The following general result will allow us to treat situations that are not torically transverse. \begin{lemma} Let $\P$ be an integral polyhedral decomposition of $N_\RR$ and $\P'$ an integral refinement.
 Denote by $\pi:X\to\AA^1$ and $\pi':X'\to \AA^1$ be the associated toric degenerations of toric varieties.
 Assume that $\P$ and $\P'$ are regular, that is, they support strictly convex piecewise affine functions.
 Then there is a two-parameter degeneration

 with restrictions to $\AA^1\times\GG_m$ and to $\GG_m\times\AA^1$ equal to $\pi\times\id_{\GG_m}$ and to $\id_{\GG_m}\times\pi'$, respectively. \end{lemma}

 \begin{proof} Let $\varphi$, $\varphi'$ be strictly convex, piecewise affine functions with corner loci (or non-differentiability loci) $\P$, $\P'$, respectively (by this we mean that the non-extendable domains of linearity of $\varphi$, $\varphi'$ coincide with the maximal cells of $\P$, $\P'$, respectively).
 We can assume $\varphi,\varphi'$ are defined over the rational numbers and hence, after rescaling, that they are defined over the integers.
 Denote by $\Phi: N_\RR\oplus\RR_{>0}\to \RR$ the homogenization of $\varphi$: